fsjunior/python-flask-restful-mongodb-template/README.md

 ### Content

+You will need to explore the project to understand what is going on and what you have to change to adapt the template to your project.
+Here some basic info to help:

 There are two parent folders: `app` and `test`.
 As you may have guessed, `app` contains the app files and `test` have all the tests and fixtures.
 The `test` folder structure is mirrored from `app`, so it is easy to find where the tests are.

 Inside the `app` folder, there are three sub-folders:

-- `api` which contains API sub-folders as `schema` (for schemas), `rest` (for RESTful views) and `query` (for queries).
+- `api` which contains API sub-folders `schema` (for schemas), `rest` (for RESTful views) and `query` (for queries).
 - `common` with common files like a settings file.
 - `model` with the MongoDB collection models.

-The design pattern that I tried to use is always create specific files for specific resources and create a common module/file if that code will be used by different resources.
+The files and folders organization pattern that I tried to use is always create specific files for specific resources and create a common module/file if that code will be used by different resources.

-Explore the project to understand what is going on and what you have to change to adapt the template to your project.

 In the root directory, there are other important files as well: